Exercise tips for weight loss

-Wondering why all your efforts in the gym aren't paying off?
-Fitness writer, Katie Hiscock shares her top tips to help you get the most from your workouts, shed the pounds and stay on track...
+Wondering why all your exercise efforts aren't paying off?
+Fitness writer and sports therapist, Katie Hiscock shares her top tips to help you get the most from your workouts, shed the pounds and stay on track...

-If your waistline is groaning from the excesses of Christmas and you want to kick-start a fitness routine that lasts well beyond the winter months, here are our tips to help you stay on track and shed the pounds...
+If your waistline is groaning from the excesses of lockdown and you want to kick-start a fitness routine that lasts, here are our tips to help you stay on track and shed the pounds...

 To lose weight, you need to be in calorie deficit from your Total Daily Energy Expenditure (TDEE).
 In plain English, the amount of calories you eat needs to be less than the amount of calories you burn each day.
 If you’re embarking on a fitness and weight loss programme, it’s worth remembering the basic principle of this energy balance equation and finding out roughly what your TDEE is to understand exactly why that extra gym class or eliminating that daily bag of crisps at lunch can help you lose weight.
 You can find TDEE calculators online.